Fiscal Sponsorship

 Does Burning Man provide heavy machinery I can use?

-Although we prefer that you remain completely self-sufficient, our Art Support Services team can assist you with heavy equipment if needed.
+Although we prefer that you remain as self-sufficient as possible, our Art Support Services and Heavy Equipment and Transport teams can assist you with heavy equipment, if needed.
 We work closely with artists to identify what equipment works best and what’s available.

 Should I take pictures of my artwork?